aimclub/BAMT/README.rst

 Nodes
 -----

-Contains nodes' classes and their methods.
+Contains nodes' classes and their methods